 - Outrun the Fireball: Deliberately averted.
 In the final mission, you are tasked with placing an experimental explosive charge to level a Centauri station occupied by the Hegemony.
 However, the detonator is in the hands of your commander and doesn't detonate until the cutscene afterwards.

 - Powered Armor: The game revolves around you piloting a fairly bulky but sophisticated military-grade combat model.

-- Red Herring: The bartender at SFC's base often lets slip most people in the entire system wouldn't know, much less a bartender, making you think he might be The Mole, if a bad one.
+- Red Herring: The bartender at SFC's base often lets slip things that few people in the entire system would know, much less a bartender, making you think he might be The Mole, if a bad one.
 He is actually a former Hegemony space pilot who deserted and came to Centauri, and means well.
 This proves to be a Chekhov's Gun when the security codes in his fighter, hidden on Thatcher, are used to infiltrate a Heg base near the end of the game.

 - Rocket-Tag Gameplay: Both your team and your enemies are Glass Cannons, and battles resolve very quickly.
 Most missions can be completed in less then ten minutes, and some under five.
-The game as was intially designed was much less quick, and was changed near the end of development because of concerns that the game wouldn't be fun.
+The game was initially designed to be slower and more deliberate, and was changed near the end of development because of concerns that it wouldn't be fun.

 - Scenery Porn: Despite the age of the game, the developers did their best to offer relatively realistically generated and life-like landscapes, with highly varying environments.
 The draw distance alone is impressive for 1996, and even the particle effects are decent for the period.

 - Stuff Blowing Up: Often, thanks to various ordinance launchers in your loadout options.
 Enemies and buildings alike tend to suffer Critical Existence Failure upon running out of health and go boom.